Freisinn (Goethe)

-"Freisinn" (free spirit, free mind) is a poem written by Johann Wolfgang von Goethe in 1815, first published in West–östlicher Divan in 1819.
+"Freisinn" (free spirit, free mind) is a poem written by Johann Wolfgang von Goethe in 1815, first published in West-Eastern Divan in 1819.

 Composition

-The first verse is inspired by the dictum of a free-spirited Ghalghaï (Ingush) highlander, who, by the account of Moritz von Engelhardt in 1811, rejected an offer to gain benefits under the condition of submitting to the rule of the Tsar, with a short phrase: "Above my hat are only the stars".
+The first verse is inspired by the dictum of a free-spirited Ghalghai (Ingush) highlander, who, by the account of Moritz von Engelhardt in 1811, rejected the proposition of subservience to the rule of the Tsar, with a short phrase: "Above my hat are only the stars".
 The second verse is derived from a passage from the Quran.

 Publications

 The first German researcher to reveal the connection between the Ingush man's phrase and the poem was Christian Friedrich Wurm in his Commentary on Göthe's West-Eastern Diwan.
-This would later on be confirmed in the works of Joseph Kürschner, Dieter Borchmeyer. and Martin Mosebach.
+This would later on be confirmed in the works of Joseph Kürschner, Dieter Borchmeyer and Martin Mosebach.